bgomberg/roboshield/userguide.md

 * Each I2C_EN solder bridge must be closed
 * The I2C_PWR solder bridge must be shorted to 3V3

-You will need a 4-pin male header to attached the breakout board to the Roboshield.
+You will need a 4-pin male header to attach the breakout board to the Roboshield.
 Solder the header to the pins: SDA, SCL, GND, and VCC on the GY-521.

 When using the GY-521, digital pins D3 and D4 will not be available for use.